 A self-satisfied smile grew on Malfoy's face.
 He looked at his fellows and reveled in their approval.
 Then he opened his mouth again.

 "I said, I wonder if you can talk to dogs because your mother is a bitch.
 Thus making you a son of a bitch, and that little sister of yours is a bitch too I su-" Malfoys head snapped to the right and something small and white came flying out.

 James hissed as pain shot through his hand.
 He glanced down and saw blood leaking from his knuckles.
 He tried to open it and found the process far more painful than it should be.
 He then noticed most of the Slytherins backing away from him.
 Malfoy was sprawled on the floor, blood leaking from his lips as he held his jaw, crying.

 "Bloody hell Lupin."
 A voice called out.
 James look and saw the Gryffindors coming down the hallway, Ron Weasley at their head.
 "What'd he say to make you lay him out like that?"

 "Something about my mom."
-James said.
+James groaned through gritted teeth.

-"He called your m-" Crabbe started to say only to be elbowed in the gut by Nott who quietly accused him of being an idiot.
+"He called Lupin's m-" Crabbe started to say only to be elbowed in the gut by Nott who quietly accused him of being an idiot.
 Malfoy continued whimpering on the floor, blood still leaking from his mouth as he held up a tooth and examined it.